OttawaNerdCorp/blog/bizdev/bizdev.md

 ## What Should've Happened
 The following flowchart shows an idealized version of how I think the business *should* have evolved.

-The diagram contains the following elements:
+The diagram consists of these shapes:
-* **Rounded boxes** represent thestate of the business.
+* **Rounded box:** A state of the business at a point in time.
-* **Arrow:** Indicates an action required to take the business from one state to the next.
+* **Arrow:** An action required to take the business from one state to the next.
-* **Diamond:** Indicates an important decision to be made before taking the next step.
+* **Diamond:** An important decision to be made before taking the next step.

 Elements of this graph are described in further detail in the next section.